-Engineered for extreme winter conditions, the IceContact XTRM delivers exceptional traction at very low temperatures — ideal for icy Canadian roads.
+Engineered for extreme winter conditions, the IceContact XTRM delivers exceptional traction at very low temperatures, making it ideal for icy Canadian roads.

 Weaknesses: Louder and stiffer on wet pavement.